benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: link to some explanation of WB process]::

 One reward that is not tied to the base reward is the whistleblower reward.
-This is an amount awarded to the proposer of a block containing one or more proofs that a proposer or attestor has violated a slashing condition.
+This is an amount awarded to the proposer of a block containing one or more proofs that a proposer or attester has violated a slashing condition.
 The whistleblower reward is set at $\frac{1}{512}$ of the effective balance of the slashed validator.

 The whistleblower reward comes from new issuance of Ether on the beacon chain, but is more than offset by the Ether burned due to slashing penalties.